-The following full sun garden design and instructions is provided by the Living Prairie Museum.
+The following full sun garden design and instructions are provided by the Living Prairie Museum.
 All of these plants provide pollen and nectar.
 Some are larval host plants provide seeds for birds.
 For additional tips and guidelines to create this full sun garden, click here.

 Requirements: Full sun, native perennial plants, and <50ft² of yard space.